saucelabs/sauce-docs/docs/testfairy/platforms/react-native.md

  `npm install --save react-native-testfairy`

 :::note
-If you are using React Native version 0.60.0 or higher, you will need to run the following command in your ios directory:
+If you are using React Native version 0.60.0 or higher, you will need to run the following command in your iOS directory:

 ```
 cd ios